josh146/josh146.github.io/content/recipes/shoyu-tare.md

 ## Steps

-1. Combine 240ml of soy sauce with the kombu in a small container.
+1. Combine 240ml of soy sauce with the kombu and dried shiitake mushrooms in a small container.
 Cover and leave to steep overnight in the fridge for up to 12 hours (minimum 6 hours).

 1. Add the sake to a 2L saucepan, and cook over medium-high heat until the sake has reduced to about